Healthy Homes Assessment Ahuriri

 Home Assessments Ahuriri for Rental Properties

-There are many concerns you should look for when conducting a house evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
+There are numerous concerns you should look for in a home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
 There are a few examples:

-The repercussions of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy services ruling can be extremely costly for property owners and landlords.
-For specialist advice get in touch today to book your rental property home evaluation.
+The repercussions of not having an Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of an tenant services ruling can be significant for property owners and landlords.
+For expert assistance, get in touch today to schedule your rental property house evaluation.

 home assessments for rental properties